Independent forex education Free professional tools Unbiased broker reviews

 • Value simplicity over feature depth

 Overall: XM delivers a more complete and professional trading experience.
-Its combination of stronger DFSA regulation, $30 no-deposit bonus, competitive spreads, award-winning support, extensive education, and wider instrument selection makes it the better all-around choice.
+Its combination of DFSA regulation, eligible promotions, competitive spreads, award-winning support, extensive education, and wider instrument selection makes it the better all-around choice for many traders.
 FBS is a respectable broker, but XM's quality advantage across regulation, education, support, and trading instruments is consistent and meaningful.

-💡 Getting Started: Open a free XM demo account to test spreads and execution, or claim the $30 no-deposit bonus to experience live trading with zero risk.
+💡 Getting Started: Open a free XM demo account to test spreads and execution, then review any eligible bonus terms before trading live.
 With a $5 minimum deposit on all accounts, you can start real trading with minimal commitment whenever you're ready.

 Frequently Asked Questions